FrankVanris2/SnowPrediction/README.md

 > steps:<br>
 >(1) In python we will be creating the KNN algorithm for the KNN learning model.<br>
 >(2) Skilearn contains a library, if creating the KNN gets to complex we can use the library.<br>
->(3) The KNN algorithm is supposed to identify the nearest neighbors of a given qury point, so that we can assign a class label to that point.<br>
+>(3) The KNN algorithm is supposed to identify the nearest neighbors of a given qury point, so that we can make a prediction on the target feature (snowfall) for that point.<br>
->(4) If the model does not give well accurate predictions, use NN instead.<br>
+>(4) If the model does not give well accurate predictions, use neural network instead.<br>
->(5) NN uses a different process which we don't have to get into till we complete KNN.
+>(5) neural network uses a different process which we don't have to get into till we complete KNN.

 2. Get Data from API then parse Data.<br>
 > use:<br>